 Menu

-Bald Rock National Park Camping Guide
+Bald Rock National Park camping guide

 Bald Rock National Park is on the boundary of Jukambal, Bundgalung and Kamilleroi Country.
 I acknowledge the Traditional Custodians who met and continue to meet in this area and their connection to Country.
 I pay my respects to their Elders past and present.